 Public participation is also welcomed in meetings of the Local Health Improvement Coalition.
 The Coalition meets twice a year in conjunction with meetings of The Partnership Board of Directors to assess progress and plan for future actions.

 Local Health Improvement Coalition (LHIC)

 After much work by the Local Health Improvement Team, the Local Health Improvement Coalition approved a proposed action plan as a framework for accountability, local action, and public engagement to advance health in Carroll County.
 The Carroll County Local Health Improvement Process 2012-2014 summarizes the Coalition’s proposed activities through 2014.
 It includes 5 community health priorities with actionable strategies to advance these priorities.
 It also proposes the community partners responsible for carrying out the action steps.
 The Action Plan will be revised and updated as new data and new community partners become available.

 To track progress toward the action plan’s Local Health Improvement Process objectives, indicators with reliable data sources are being tracked in Our Community Dashboard – CLICK HERE to view.
-Look for indicators with the SHIP 2014 Target tab.
+Look for indicators with Maryland SHIP Target tabs.

 Local Health Improvement Vision and Mission

 Members of the Local Health Improvement Team have created the following Vision and Mission Statements to guide the Local Health Improvement Process: